vandsama/tech.elevator.final.capstone.pet.pals/README.md

 a.
 Paste the local port into the browser to view the webpage

-### If you have any suggestions to improve these instructions for followability or have any questions or need help setting up your machine, please do not hesitate to contact me at vandsama@gmail.com
+### If you have any suggestions to improve these instructions for followability or have any questions or need help setting up your machine, please do not hesitate to contact Samantha Vanderburgh at vandsama@gmail.com.
 ### Thank you for reading these instructions and viewing our project!